 Podiatry is the branch of medicine devoted to the study of human movement with treatment of the diseases, injuries or disorders of the foot and ankle as the primary focus.
 Applicants complete requirements similar to those for medical school.
 Average GPAs for admission are in the 3.1-3.3+ range for overall GPA and in the sciences.
 The MCAT or another standardize test is typically required.
-See note about changes to MCAT effective spring 2015 under “Medicine” link).
+(See note about the MCAT under “Pre-Medicine” link).

 There are nine schools of podiatric medicine, all of which belong to the American Association of Colleges of Podiatric Medicine (AACPM).
 The member schools participate in a centralized application service sponsored by AACPM.
 All the schools are private and the one in New York State is the NY College of Podiatric Medicine located in Manhattan.

 From the time you begin college, you are assembling a complete dossier with which to apply to these professional schools.
 Each of the requirements is a part of the whole.
 For Podiatry schools your record will include:

 - At least 90 college credits or a Bachelor’s degree

 Start planning as a freshman to meet the following course requirements: A minimum of one year each of Chemistry, Organic Chemistry, Biology, and Physics, all with a year of lab; one year of English; and one year of Math is recommended.
 Below are the UB courses which we recommend you take in order to meet these requirements:

 |Chemistry (Required and on MCAT)||CHE 101-102 or 105-106 or 107-108||10 credits|

 |Organic Chemistry (Required and on MCAT)||CHE 201-202 or 251-252||10 credits|

 |Physics (Required and on MCAT)||PHY 101-102 w/labs 151-152, or